-- The engine room of the stadium is still the original one from 1952 and maintain the ice using 50 kilometers of coils, placed a few centimeters below the rink.
+- The engine room of the stadium is still the original one from 1952 and maintains the ice using 50 kilometers of coils, placed a few centimeters below the rink.

 Alexander Girardi Hall

 the Multipurpose Center Alexander Girardi Hall is a complex created combining tradition and public services.
 It was born in 2006 as a multipurpose hall and congress space with 634 seats.
-On its inside it can be organized concerts, parties and conferences.
+The inside can be organized for concerts, parties and conferences.
 In addition to the large conference hall there are three smaller rooms, the Center for Naturalistic and Historical Studies and the reconstructions of the Great War on the Ampezzo Dolomites.

 Both these structures have a great historical value for the city of Cortina d'Ampezzo, as they represent a cross-section of Ampezzo's traditions and a tribute to

 Many big brands have a window in Cortina, so you'll surely find some shops along the Corso where you can stop.
-At the moment the most popular boutiques are those of Chiara Ferragni, very close to the "Ciasa de i Pùpe" and the Dior boutique, a pop-up store in collaboration with the historic Franz Kraler store.
+At the moment the most popular boutiques are those of the great italian fashion brands and the Dior boutique, a pop-up store in collaboration with the historic Franz Kraler store.
 In addition to clothing shops, Cortina is also famous for its art galleries.
 Walking through the center, it is not difficult to come across a work by De Chirico or Fontana exhibited in the window of some gallery.

 ...the best way to discover Cortina is to wander...